A NOT ALWAYS

 in any single and comprehensible reality."

 Indigenous people from all over Turtle Island created rich, powerful, wonderful cultures filled with art, music, theatre, storytelling and dance.
 The original languages are music unto themselves.
 When you hear it spoken, it is hard to argue that these languages were not the original 'romance' languages because of their lyrical and narrative focus.
-Indigenous art is now seen as valuable and collected by many of those who continue to classify the Creators of the art within very narrow stereotypical and patriarchal parameters.
+Indigenous art is now seen as valuable and collected by many of those who continue to classify the makers of the art within very narrow stereotypical and patriarchal parameters.

 WARFARE AND CONQUERING